austinjbrock/bored-bot/README.md

 # bored-bot
-pulls in games using the bored API
+pulls in random ideas for when you are bored, using the bored API.